-Section 2.
-The San Francisco Planning Code is hereby amended by amending Sectional Map SU07 of the Zoning Map of the City and County of San Francisco, as follows: Mayor Lee BOARD OF SUPERVISORS

-Description of Property Special Use District Hereby Approved

-Assessor's Blocks 6575 (Lots 001, 002), 6576 Cesar Chavez/Valencia Streets Medical Us

-(Lot 021); San Jose Avenue (between Cesar Special Use District

-Chavez and 27 th Street) and their successor

-i Blocks and Lots.

 Section 3.
-The San Francisco Planning Code is hereby an nended by amending

-Sectional Map HT07 of the Zoning Map of the City and County of San Francisco, as follows:
+The San Francisco Planning Code is hereby amended by amending Sectional Map HT07 of the Zoning Map of the City and County of San Francisco, as follows:

-I

-Description of Property Height and Bulk Districts Height and Bulk District
+Description of Property Height and Bulk Districts Height and Bulk Districts

 to be Superseded Hereby Approved

 Assessor's Blocks 6576 (Lot 021) 65-A 105-E

 and its successor Block(s) and Lot(s).

 San Jose Avenue (between Cesar Not applicable 105-E

 Chavez and 27th Streets) and its

 successor Block(s) and Lot(s).

-//

-//

-//

-// .

-//

-11

-// //
+// Mayor Lee